mbaeumer/mbaeumer.github.io/_posts/2017-02-12-about-new-year-resultions.markdown

 So, now it is that time of the year again: The days are quite short and the Christmas holidays are right around the corner.
 I still need to fix some tasks on my agenda (you know, the
 "usual suspects" that are probably on everybody´s todo list before the holidays).
 Then there will be some time to rest before I will aim for new stuff in January.
 What about you?
-Have you already thought about your plans for the following month?</p>
+Have you already thought about your plans for the following month?